 In a deep roasting tray, scatter the onion, celery, carrots, cinnamon, ginger, bay leaves, and chopped duck neck.
 Put the duck breast-side up straight onto your oven rack, and place the tray of vegetables underneath the duck.
-Roast for about 1 hour.
+Roast for 20 minutes, then lower the oven temperature to 180 degrees C (fan 160 degrees C), about 1 hour.

 Meanwhile, place the potatoes in a pan.
-Cover with cold water, add 1 teaspoon salt, bring to a simmer and parboil for 10 minutes, then drain in a colander.
+Cover with cold water, add 1 tablespoon salt, bring to a simmer and parboil for 5 to 10 minutes, then drain in a colander.

 In another large saucepan, heat 1 tablespoon of duck fat over medium heat.

 When the fat begins to sizzle, add the flour and stir with a wooden spoon to form a paste.

 Add all the vegetables, duck neck pieces and juices.
 Add the chicken stock.